pluralsight/guides/draft/java-and-j2ee/introduction-to-the-fork-join-framework/article.md

 In fact, Java 8's [parallel streams](https://docs.oracle.com/javase/tutorial/collections/streams/parallelism.html) and the method [Arrays#parallelSort](https://docs.oracle.com/javase/9/docs/api/java/util/Arrays.html#parallelSort-byte:A-0) use under the hood the fork/join framework to execute parallel tasks.

-In this guide, you'll learn about the concepts the fork/join framework relies on, the classes that are part of the framework, how they're used, and on which cases they can provide a performance increase.
+In this guide, you'll learn about the concepts the fork/join framework relies on, the classes that are part of the framework, how they're used, and on which cases this framework can provide a performance increase.

-For reference, you can find the source code of the demo on this [GitHub repository](https://github.com/eh3rera/fork-join-demo).
+For reference, you can find the source code of the demo on this [GitHub repository](https://github.com/eh3rrera/fork-join-demo).

 # How does the fork/join framework work?
-Parallelism is a simple concept, it's just the simultaneous execution of two or more tasks.
+Parallelism is a simple concept, it's the simultaneous execution of two or more tasks.

 However, since parallelism can be considered a concurrency model, it's often confused with the concept of concurrency itself.

 Concurrency is the execution of two or more tasks in overlapping time periods that are not necessarily simultaneous.

-There's a [blog post](http://yosefk.com/blog/parallelism-and-concurrency-need-different-tools.html) on the differences between parallelism and concurrency with great illustrations, which are based on the [drawings of Joe Armstrong](https://web.archive.org/web/20130409073054/http://joearms.github.io/2013/04/05/concurrent-and-parallel-programming.html).
+There's a [blog post](http://yosefk.com/blog/parallelism-and-concurrency-need-different-tools.html) on the differences between parallelism and concurrency that has great illustrations based on the [drawings of Joe Armstrong](https://web.archive.org/web/20130409073054/http://joearms.github.io/2013/04/05/concurrent-and-parallel-programming.html).

-Here's my animated version of the concurrency drawing:
+Here's my animated version of those drawings:

 ![concurrent](https://raw.githubusercontent.com/pluralsight/guides/master/images/73752b9b-e94e-42d0-ac1b-3fe17fbe169d.gif)